PopularPioneering/popularpioneering.github.io/_posts/2022-12-02-three-ways-to-find-network-components.md

 This technique is not advised for a number of reasons.
 The most obvious is that if you deconstruct a networked component, that instance and the associated UUID is lost forever and you will have to manually enter the new UUID of the replacement.
 This can be a real hassle - UUIDs are not human-readable and the more you add to your code the less meaning each one has.
 Scrolling through a long list of UUIDs to find the right one can get annoying very quickly.

-We want our code to be easy maintain and not rely on lots of manual copy/pasting, that kind of gruntwork is for those other Pioneers!
+We want our code to be easy to maintain and not rely on lots of manual copy/pasting, that kind of gruntwork is for those other Pioneers!

 ## By nickname query